 School and district report cards have been in place since the 2011-12 school year.
 The report cards resulted from the work of an Accountability Design Team that was led by then Governor Walker, then State Superintendent Evers, and the prior co-chairs of the Legislature’s education committees.
 Since then, several significant updates to report cards have taken place.

-Some of the significant report card changes have taken place due updated state laws, including the variable weighting of Achievement and Growth priority areas based on the percentage of economically disadvantaged students and the requirement to use value-added growth methodology (2015 Wisconsin Act 55).
+Some of the significant report card changes have taken place due to updated state laws, including the variable weighting of Achievement and Growth priority areas based on the percentage of economically disadvantaged students and the requirement to use value-added growth methodology (2015 Wisconsin Act 55).
 Other updates were made in consultation with Wisconsin educators and leaders, including replacing the Closing Gaps priority area with the Target Group Outcomes priority area, converting absenteeism into dynamic scoring instead of a deduction, and incorporating updated assessment data based on revised academic standards.

-Due to these and other changes over the years, a report card standard setting is needed to establish cut scores for the five report card overall ratings to ensure that ratings are fair, transparent, and appropriately reflect school and district performance.
+Due to these and other changes over the years, a report card standard setting was needed to establish cut scores for the five report card overall ratings to ensure that ratings are fair, transparent, and appropriately reflect school and district performance.

-Who is helping with this standard setting?
+Who helped with this standard setting?

 If you have any questions about the report card standard setting, please contact our team at reportcardhelp@dpi.wi.gov.